 Now that I’ve gone all Matrix on you…

-Who opened the cattle guard?
+Who Opened the Cattle Guard?
 A True Story

-A few years ago, I stumbled across a phrase I had never heard before.
-“Who opened the cattle guard?”
-It has a similar meaning to “let the cat out of the bag,” but refers more to someone interjecting something into a conversation that drastically changes the subject.
+A few years ago, I stumbled across a phrase I had never heard before: “Who opened the cattle guard?”
+It has a similar meaning to “let the cat out of the bag” but refers more to someone interjecting something into a conversation that drastically changes the subject.

 It gave me the idea for a similar phrase and this shirt:

-We get to say, “Who opened the Kierkegaard?”
+You get to say, “Who opened the Kierkegaard?”

 I just finished searching various search engines for about an hour and could not find an official meaning for the phrase “who opened the cattle guard?”

-Back to the blog post.[/special]
+Back to the blog post.

 We Bend the Truth

-Truth is Subjectivity doesn’t mean we get to change reality or ignore reality.
+Truth is subjectivity doesn’t mean we get to change reality or ignore reality.
 Remember when Col. Jessup tried this?

-I could show a few examples of politicians bending the truth in real life, but I’ll stick with fictional one.
+I could show a few examples of politicians bending the truth in real life, but I’ll stick with this fictional one.

 After traveling and Marvel movies, learning is one of the best.
 Easily top 8.

-If we have no money saved, then the truth is that we’re broke.
+If you have no money saved, then the truth is that you’re broke.
 The truth is that I’m broke!
-Let’s not pretend we’re rich.
-That’s a lie, and next year the truth will still be that we’re broke.
+Please don’t pretend that you’re rich.
+That’s a lie, and next year the fact will still be that you’re broke.
 But at least you’re broke.

-The truth: We’re broke.
+The truth: You’re broke.

-Our Truths Can Be Different
+Can Our Truths Be Different?